ToshioCP/Gtk4-tutorial/gfm/sec6.md

 If the argument doesn't point allocated memory it will cause an error, specifically, a segmentation fault.

-Some Glib functions allocate memory.
+Some GLib functions allocate memory.
 For example, `g_strdup` allocates memory and copies a string given as an argument.

 ~~~C